alto777/Encoder/README.md

 # How it works

-Again, totally John-Lluch's example, only this one compiles, works and demonstrates the original and my added feature
+Again, totally John-Lluch's example, only this one ~~compiles~~ will be fixed to compile and fully demonstrate the original and my added feature, at the expense of involving Serial.begin &c.

 ```
 // define the input pins